2021 Rochester mayoral election: Background

 In 2017, incumbent mayor Lovely Warren was investigated by the New York State Board of Elections for purported campaign finance violations related to two PACs created for her 2017 mayoral bid.
 It was alleged that Warren attempted to use the two PACs to subvert contribution limits.
 In October 2020, Monroe County District Attorney Sandra Doorley announced that a Monroe County grand jury voted to indict Warren and two officials who worked on her 2017 reelection campaign on charges related to these accusations.
 Warren described the investigation as a "political witch hunt" and plead not guilty to the charges.

 Warren had previously faced controversy after the March 2020 killing of Daniel Prude at the hands of Rochester police and her failure to publicly comment on the investigation into it.
 On March 12, 2021, a probe by the city council determined that Mayor Warren and then-Rochester Chief of Police La'Ron Singletary concealed critical details about Prude's death from the public and lied about their knowledge of the case.

 On May 19, 2021, Warren's husband Timothy Granison was stopped on the road by New York state troopers, who found a large quantity of cocaine in his car.
 Police then searched Warren and her husband's home, finding an unregistered handgun.
 Granison was charged with three felonies: criminal possession of a controlled substance, criminal possession of a controlled substance with intent to sell, and criminal possession of an unregistered firearm.
 He pleaded not guilty to all three charges and was released on his own recognizance.
 Granison was one of seven people who were arrested as part of a larger investigation by the Rochester Police Department into the presence and proliferation of illegal drugs within the city.
 Warren, who is separated from her husband, maintained her innocence and claimed that the investigation was politically motivated.
-As evidence of this she pointed out that her husband's trial was set for June 21, one day before the Democratic primary, even though that date was actually requested by her husband's lawyer.
+As evidence of this she commented that her husband's trial was set for June 21, one day before the Democratic primary, even though that date was actually requested by her husband's lawyer.